 Deduct other Hearing Loss-related costs from Your Taxes.
 Remember to include the following hearing-related deductions if you are planning to itemize medical expenses:

 Are You a Caregiver for Someone who uses Hearing Aids?
 If anyone in your household purchased hearing aids last year, the cost of the hearing aids might be deducted from your taxes if claimed as an independent.
 If you don’t know whether you qualify for this tax break, contact a tax professional or an accountant.
 What coverage can I get?
 The IRS provides a helpful guide online so you can determine your coverage.
 This resource will ask you questions about your situation so that you may take the appropriate steps while filing your taxes.
 If you need documentation for hearing aids purchased from Northumberland Hearing Center last year, contact us.
 If you are overdue for a hearing exam, contact us.
+When you go to a restaurant, you may observe some problems with the venue.
+There could be a long wait time or trouble with seating arrangements/the general atmosphere.

 A common issue is the noise level inside restaurants.
 You’ll hear others talking, plates and glasses clinking, blaring music, and seats scraping against the floor.
 Open kitchens are generally found in many restaurants these days.
 The transparency of an open kitchen may also have loud chefs communicating with each other.
 As Valentine's Day comes up, consider some potential problems when selecting a restaurant if you, or your significant other, struggle with hearing.
 7 Hearing Loss Tips for Restaurants 1.
 Decide where to go.
 Take the noise levels of a restaurant into consideration.
 Find a restaurant adorned with low ceilings, carpeting, heavy drapes, and a kitchen that isn’t in plain view of diners.
 These elements will reduce the echo of voices and other noises that fill the room and hinder the ability to hear.
 Restaurant reviews are beginning to add noise and lighting ratings, so look at them when choosing where to go if you are worried about noise levels and whether you’ll be able to see people’s faces in specific lighting.
 2. Make sure the person speaking is facing you.
 Getting the best seat might be tricky, but being able to see the person you’ll mainly be talking with is necessary for a comfortable conversation.
 No matter what range of hearing abilities you have, bustling atmospheres require the ability to read facial expressions and lips while also being able to see people’s gestures.
 Making sure the space is effortless in allowing you to view the speaker’s face will create an environment for better communication, so lighting is also crucial.
 If you’re having difficulty hearing, sit with your back against a wall.
 You’ll also need to make sure you have a good view.
 Don’t sit facing a window with the sun shining through.
 It will make seeing the speaker sitting opposite of you more challenging.
 3. Timing is important.
 Plan your date after the lunch rush or before the dinner rush.
 A smaller crowd of people = less noise.
 4. Don't just nod and smile if your didn't hear what your date said.
 Whenever necessary, ask others to repeat themselves.
 A healthy relationship requires better communication.
 If you need more clarity on something, just ask.
 Pretending to hear others is not a good habit.
 It will confuse and create arguments between each of you.
 5. Put your hearing aids on.
 If you have and need to wear your hearing aids, put them on.
 They’re a lifesaver in restaurants.
 If you hear background noises, ask your hearing aid provider to program a restaurant setting that you can switch on.
 It should only amplify the voices of the speakers nearby - for instance, members of your dining party or the wait staff.
 Eliminating feedback noises can be accomplished with the help of a professional hearing instrument specialist.
 Before leaving, check the battery level.
 Hearing aids with disposable batteries will release signals when they are close to being depleted.
 Make sure you always have extra batteries on hand.
 You’ll remain connected to the communication grid even during a power outage.
 If you use rechargeable hearing aids, charge them based on the manufacturers’ recommendations.
 6. Don't worry.
 Most restaurants are loud, so you probably won’t be the only person who can’t hear.
 The frustration may remain, but that’s okay.
 Be calm.
 Take a breath.
 Stand up for yourself because others might not.
 Be honest about your needs, be prepared beforehand, and enjoy the food and company.
 7. Use the SoundPrint app Gregory Scott, a hearing aid user who lives in New York City, came up with a solution.
 He developed the SoundPrint app.
 This is a free iPhone app that some have called the "Yelp for Noise.”
 How does it work?
 If you need help hearing the person/people you are with in crowded areas, use the SoundPrint app and search for a quiet restaurant or public venue that would make it easier to have a conversation.
 Like a Yelp review, the app gathers data from users who rank and review these spaces.
 The data gauges the volume and classifies the venues as quiet, moderate, or loud.
 SoundPrint’s app lets users research to inspect the noise levels of the local bars, coffee shops, and restaurants.
 A sound level meter within the app measures noise.
 Any user can assess the noise levels in a particular spot and submit the measurements to the SoundPrint database.
 The more submissions that the database receives, the stronger it becomes.
 That is what makes it more reliable.
 Anyone with any range of hearing can use the SoundPrint App.
 In general, the world keeps getting louder and louder.
 It has become almost impossible to find a quiet place to visit.
 Most modern restaurants focus on fun and entertainment.
 The interior designs feature material that does not absorb sound as easily.
 Hardwood floors, concrete, brick, and tile combined with the lack of drapes or tablecloths allow noises to bounce off these surfaces instead of being absorbed.
 A study showed that venues crank up the music because consumers tend to buy more drinks or eat quickly, leading to higher turnovers.
 The danger in normalizing loud noises is a hazard to your hearing, no matter how good your hearing may seem.
 Everyone can benefit from the SoundPrint App.
 If you are noticing frustrations with hearing in loud or quiet spaces, contact us at Northumberland Hearing Center for a hearing evaluation.
 If you’re still thinking about a New Year’s resolution, consider some preventative measures and solutions that will lower risks to your hearing health.